 - i.
-Furnished Accommodation - ii.
-Use of Chauffeur driven Company car - iii.
+Furnished Accommodation - Use of Chauffeur driven company car - iii.
 Gas, electricity and water - iv.
-Gratuity payable at a rate not exceeding half a month's salary for each completed year of service, as per the provisions of the Payment of Gratuity Act, 1972 and shall not be included in computation of the ceiling on perquisites. - v.
+Following perquisites shall not be included in computation of the ceiling on perquisites specified here in above. - a.
+Contribution to Provident Fund, if any; - b.
+Gratuity payable at a rate not exceeding half a month's salary for each completed year of service as per the provisions of the Payment of Gratuity Act, 1972; - v.
 Twelve calendar days leave (twice in a year) on full pay.
 However, no encashment of leave shall be permitted at the end of the tenure. - vi.
-Other benefits shall be as per the Personnel Services Guidebook Overseas Assignment issued by Panasonic Corporation and as amended from time to time.
+Other benefits shall be as per the Personnel Services Companion Overseas Personnel Affairs Volume issued by Panasonic Corporation and as amended from time to time."